-Participants are assigned to one of two tracks:
+Lab Fellows are assigned to one of two tracks:

-Important Details for Summer Lab Applicants
+Important Details for Lab Applicants

 - Excellent communication and organizational skills are strongly preferred, and participants should exhibit leadership skills to complete their own projects.

 - Each session will take place in the afternoon or early evening on weekdays for approximately 5 hours.
-Sessions take place at various locations in the Los Angeles area.

 - While people at all income levels are encouraged to apply, extra consideration will be given to people on SSI, SNAP and TANF.